-"CTE Program Concentrator" is defined as a student that passed 2 or more distinct Group 2, Group 3, Group 4, or Group 5 CTE courses in a single CIP during the student's high school career.
+"CTE Program Concentrator" is defined as a student that passed 2 or more Group 2, Group 3, Group 4, or Group 5 CTE courses in a single CIP during the student's high school career.
+A course can only be counted once for each serving school.
+Concentrators are counted by home school and the district of the home school needs to be in an EFE.